Dr. Brian P. Bennett

 - (716) 286-8454

-Originally from California, Bennett earned his B.A. summa cum laude from Princeton and his Ph.D. from the University of Chicago.
-He has been at NU since 2001.
-He previously taught at the University of Nebraska-Lincoln.
+Originally from California, Dr. Bennett earned his B.A. summa cum laude from Princeton and his Ph.D. from the University of Chicago.
+He has been at NU since 2001, having previously taught at the University of Nebraska-Lincoln.